The Silent Age: Plot

 In 1972, a janitor named Joe works for the American company Archon.
 One day, his superiors assign him to take over the duties of his co-worker Frank, who has left the company.
-When cleaning the company's basement laboratories, Joe finds an elderly man dying in a chamber housing an odd device.
+While cleaning the company's basement laboratories, Joe finds an elderly man dying in a chamber housing an odd device.
 The man identifies himself as Dr. Lambert, and that he is from the future attempting to prevent an extinction event.
 Before dying, Lambert hands Joe a portable time machine and instructs him to find his younger self and explain to him what happened that day.
-When Joe attempts to leave the laboratories, the company's security arrest him for industrial espionage and hand him to the police.
+When Joe attempts to leave the laboratories, company security arrests him for industrial espionage and hand him over to the police.
 During his interrogation at the police station, Joe uses the device and finds himself in the ruins of the building in the future, discovering that humanity went extinct after 1972.

 Heeding Lambert's instructions, Joe uses time travel to move through the city, eventually locating where the young Lambert resides.
-Upon reaching him, Joe finds himself confronted as an intruder, until Lambert is shown the time machine and recognises his own handiwork from the future.
-Lambert reveals to Joe that he developed time travel, and gained the interests of the US government who wanted to use it to extinguish communism before it was founded.
-Learning that the laws of causality would prohibit this, time travel was used to bring back advanced weapons from the future instead.
-Archon was tasked with hiring pilots to travel to the future, but returned claiming that humanity was wiped out by an advanced disease.
-Lambert quickly refused to be involved in the acquisition of the virus, and went into seclusion shortly afterwards, while Archon continued time travel operations.
+Lambert confronts Joe as an intruder, until he is shown the time machine and recognises his own handiwork.
+Lambert reveals to Joe that he developed time travel for Archon, who in turn sold it to the Department of Defense, who initially wanted to use it to extinguish communism before it was founded.
+Since the laws of causality prevent using the time machine to travel to any point before its own invention, Archon convinced the DoD they could instead bring back advanced weapons from the future.
+However, all of Archon's time pilots returned claiming that humanity had been wiped out by an advanced disease.
+Lambert refused to be involved in Archon's attempts to acquire this disease for use as a bioweapon and went into seclusion shortly afterwards.

-Determining from Joe's words that Archon will succeed but inadvertently bring about humanity's extinction as a result, Lambert configures the time machine to send Joe back to the previous day and sabotage the company's supercomputer.
+Learning from Joe that Archon will inadvertently bring about humanity's extinction, Lambert configures the time machine to send Joe back to the previous night and sabotage the company's supercomputer.
 Joe returns to Archon and succeeds in this while avoiding his past self.
-Checking on the body of the future Lambert, he quickly discovers he feigned his death long enough to speak to the future Joe, and reveals someone has used the time machine.
-Modifying the time machine before he eventually will die, Lambert sends Joe to the far future to prevent the virus being brought back.
-Upon reaching the chronological period the pilot arrived in, Joe finds himself shocked to discover Frank living in a makeshift camp, dying from the virus.
+Checking on the body of the future Lambert, he discovers that the scientist is still clinging to life, having feigned his death in order to speak to Joe and reveal that someone has already used the company's machine.
+Modifying the portable time machine, Lambert sends Joe to the far future.
+There he finds Frank in a makeshift camp, dying from the virus.